-Within one week of media outreach the campaign earned hundreds of placements from leading news organizations including CBS News, NBC, CNBC, and Food & Wine.
-This example of a newsjacking digital PR campaign went on to be recognized by the US Search Awards & PR Daily’s Content Marketing Awards.
+Within one week of outreach the campaign earned hundreds of placements from leading news organizations including: CBS News, NBC, CNBC, and Food & Wine.
+This is a prime example of how a “newsjacking” digital PR can be wildly successful.
+It went on to be recognized by the US Search Awards & PR Daily’s Content Marketing Awards.

 Objective: Increase the client’s backlink profile and improve their overall visibility in organic search by producing newsworthy content.

 Methodology: We helped our client, a market research company, survey 2,000 self-reporting online shoppers who had made at least one online purchase in the previous year.

 Strategy & Results: The news cycle can be hard to predict, but there are some story arcs that repeat annually.
 Our digital PR team anticipated the media’s annual appetite for package theft-related content ahead of Black Friday and the holiday shopping season and utilized that in the timing of media outreach.
 This is a prime example of a trend-related digital PR campaign.
 As it included both topical statistics about holiday package theft, in addition to evergreen data points about package theft year-round.

 The campaign received 388 links, with much of the media coverage secured between Thanksgiving and Christmas.
 The piece earned early and widespread coverage that helped the page organically rank for “package theft” keywords.
 As a result, and we earned consistent residual links in the weeks and months after media outreach.